gameboxthing/renpy_parser/README.md

 ```
 [command]
 ```
-this does just get parsed as a comment for the programmer to interpret later
+this does just get parsed as a comment for the programmer to interpret later.
+It is intended to be used for things like the `scene` keyword or `show` or other things to that effect.

 ### Comments
 any line with a hash (*#*) at the front.